 - NUR655: DNP Capstone Project: Implementation

 - NUR660: DNP Capstone Project: Evaluation

 The baccalaureate nursing program at Salve Regina is accredited by the Commission on Collegiate Nursing Education (CCNE), the accrediting body of the American Association of Colleges of Nursing.
 CCNE represents the highest level of nursing accreditation possible for baccalaureate nursing programs.
-As required by CCNE, accreditation will be sought for the BSN-DNP program after the first completed academic year.
+The BSN-DNP program is pending accreditation review as required by CCNE.

 The BSN-DNP program is accredited by the New England Association of Schools and Colleges.